ATTWATER'S PRAIRIE CHICKEN

 Fossil Rim houses several breeding pairs and has contributed more than half of the total APCs released into the wild since 1992.
 There are two parcels of land dedicated to releasing and managing wild APCs: the Attwater Prairie Chicken National Wildlife Refuge near Eagle Lake and a segment of land owned by a private rancher in Goliad County who is working with TP&W. At present, most APC releases are being concentrated on the APC refuge to hopefully establish one viable population at a time, given their limited numbers.

 Sioux Indians developed a dance that mimics the gestures made by the male birds during their mating ritual.
 This courtship display called “booming” takes place on display grounds called leks, which may be naturally occurring short grass flats or artificially maintained areas such as roads, airport runways or oil well pads.

 Males gather on the leks in late January to attract the females by strutting and calling.
 Breeding begins in February, peaks in March and ends in May.
 The male stretches his neck forward and parallel to the ground with neck tufts pointing forward like horns.

 The tail is held vertically and the wings are extended downward and held firmly against the body and legs.
 A short run forward is followed by vigorous stamping of the feet, which lasts for only a few moments, but under favorable conditions is distinctly audible for 50 feet or more.
-Inflation of the yellow air sacs (actually 1 sac with 2 lateral portions) is synchronized with the stamping.
+Inflation of the yellow air sacs (actually one sac with two lateral portions) is synchronized with the stamping.

 The first syllable of the booming is given before the stamping ends.
 The male quickly jerks his head downward as he begins the call and keeps it there until the sac is deflated.
 In a perfect world, the females would be watching and would have many males to choose from instead of the genetically correct computerized blind date she is assigned in the captive situation.